 This is an installment in the What Biz People Need to Know About Tech series.
 It’s aim is to help non-technical business people to communicate better with engineers and provide better feedback about the value they want them to deliver.

-I was recently approached by someone who’s company is struggling to make a technical decision.
-They are a large organization who has multiple brands under a single umbrella.
+I was recently approached by someone whose company is struggling to make a technical decision.
+They are a large organization that has multiple brands under a single umbrella.
 All of these brands make similar products at different price points and levels of quality.
 Let’s say they make dishwashers, just for the sake of this post.

-This post aims to show what questions a good CTO (or other tech leader) would ask, and how they would use the answers to those questions to make this decision.
+This post aims to show what questions a good CTO (or other tech leaders) would ask, and how they would use the answers to those questions to make this decision.

 Question 1: How Similar Are These Products Going To Be Across Brands?

 The answer to this one is not usually as simple as a single value on a scale from 1-10.
 The ways in which the apps are going to vary matter.